adriantoine/enzyme-to-json/README.md

 # Usage

 The serializer is the recommended way to use `enzyme-to-json`, the installation and usage of it is very easy and allows you to write clean an simple snapshot tests.
-There are two ways to use the serializer:

-Add this line to your [Jest configuration](https://facebook.github.io/jest/docs/en/configuration.html):
+In order to use the serializer, just add this line to your [Jest configuration](https://facebook.github.io/jest/docs/en/configuration.html):

 ```js
 "snapshotSerializers": ["enzyme-to-json/serializer"]